 - BBC Quarry: The planet Raston is portrayed with footage of all the various planets from the show that have been shot in these.

 - Big Damn Heroes: Happens quite a few times.
-It is basically the Doctors' role throught the story.
-They end up in the middle of ongoing conflicts, defeat the bad guys and save themselves by saving their earlier incarnations.
+It is basically the Doctors' role throughout the story.
+They end up in the middle of ongoing conflicts, defeat the bad guys, and save themselves by saving their earlier incarnations.
 Some specific examples:

 - The First Doctor saving his future incarnations from the Sontarans.

-- The Raston Warrior Robots which show up and takes out the Daleks and the Cybermen just seems like a case of Villainous Rescue at first, but they are eventually revealed to be an example of this trope.
+- The Raston Warrior Robots which show up and take out the Daleks and Cybermen just seems like a case of Villainous Rescue at first, but they are eventually revealed to be an example of this trope.

 - Captain Obvious: Dodo's line "Doctor, you've vanished!" is exclaimed to the Doctor just after he has vanished.
 Also the Brigadier's line "This could be construed as an invasion" becomes this.

-- Cerberus Syndrome: For the most part, the series has a pretty simple action plot, with some dramatic scenes.
-Once The Doctors enter The Dark Dimension however, the plot becomes much darker.
+- Cerebus Syndrome: For the most part, the story has a pretty simple action plot, with some dramatic scenes.
+Once the Doctors enter the Dark Dimension, however, the plot becomes much darker.

-- Changed My Jumper: While hiding in Cardiff Castle, The First Doctor and Ian Chesterton have disguised themselves as a soldier and a knight, respectively.
-The Eight Doctor also seems to wear a monk's robe.
+- Changed My Jumper: While hiding in Cardiff Castle, the First Doctor and Ian have disguised themselves as a soldier and a knight, respectively.
+The Eightth Doctor also seems to wear a monk's robe.

-- Cliffhanger: All episodes but the last one ends wih one of these.
+- Cliffhanger: All episodes but the last one end with one of these.

-- First Episode: A Dalek enters the battlefield.
+- Episode 1: A Dalek enters the battlefield.

-- Second Episode: The Doctors are apparently shot dead.
+- Episode 2: The Doctors are apparently shot dead.

-- Third Episode: The Big Bad reveals himself to be The Doctor.
+- Episode 3: The Big Bad reveals himself to be the Doctor.

-- Credits Gag: The titles for the first part start out as black-and-white before gaining colour when Jon Pertwee's name shows up.
+- Credits Gag: The titles for Episode 1 start out in black-and-white before gaining colour when Jon Pertwee's name shows up.

-- Deus ex Machina: The anti-dalek device and the Sontaran's weapons being non-lethal comes off a bit like this.
-However, the ending reveals that there actually is a logical reason for these.
+- Deus ex Machina: The anti-Dalek device and the Sontarans' weapons being non-lethal initially appear to be this.
+However, the twist ending reveals that there actually is a logical reason for these.

-- The Doctors later end up in the middle of a three-way shootout between The Daleks, The Cybermen and The Raston Worrior Robots.
-Subverted when it turns out that the Robots are actually on The Doctors' side.
+- The Doctors later end up in the middle of a three-way shootout between the Daleks, Cybermen, and Raston Worrior Robots.
+Subverted when it turns out that the Robots are actually on the Doctors' side.

 - Evil Twin: The Big Bad is an alternate, evil version of the Doctor.
-Complete with a deep voice and an Evil Laugh.
+Complete with deep voice and Evil Laugh.

-- Evolving Credits: The fourth episode has different opening credits than the rest.
+- Evolving Credits: Episode 4 has different opening credits than the rest.
 They seem to be partially based on the Twelfth Doctor's opening credits.

-- Expy: An evil, alternate incarnation of The Doctor who tries to become real by stealing the life force of his other selves.
-Are we sure that we're not talking about The Valeyard?
+- Expy: An evil, alternate incarnation of the Doctor who tries to become real by stealing the life force of his other selves.
+Are we sure we're not talking about the Valeyard?
 Also, before his identity is revealed he seems very similar to Doctor Claw from Inspector Gadget.

-- Foreshadowing: An accidental example, but the first three episodes features connections to all three multi-doctor adventures of the Classic Series.
+- Foreshadowing: An accidental example, but Episodes 1-3 feature connections to all three multi-Doctor adventures of the Classic Series.
 What does the fourth episode include?
-Why, a tie-in to the big multi-doctor adventure in the Revived Series, of course.
+Why, a tie-in to the big multi-Doctor adventure of the New Series, of course.

 - Hijacked by Ganon: The first rescue mission starts out as a battle against Omega's anti-matter monsters.
 Once the Daleks enter the battlefield, they take over the role as the primary antagonists.

-- Once an Episode: The Doctors end up in the middle of a battle between two or three other sides, and make it out alive thanks to a solution deviced by The Eleventh Doctor (though we don't know that he is behind everything until the last episode.)
+- Once an Episode: The Doctors end up in the middle of a battle between two or three other sides, and make it out alive thanks to a solution devised by Eleven (though we don't know that he's involved until the last episode).

-- Percussive Maintenance: We get a montage of The Second, The Tenth, The Fifth, The Eighth, The Ninth and The Twelfth Doctors all doing this.
+- Percussive Maintenance: We get a montage of the Second, Tenth, Fifth, Eighth, Ninth, and Twelfth Doctors all doing this.

-- Running Gag: The jelly babies from the original show make an appearance.
-Ironically, they are offered to The Fourth Doctor, not by him.
-(It is instead Two who hands them out.)
+- Running Gag: The jelly babies make an appearance, albeit offered to Four (by Two). not by him.

-- Stock Footage: The bulk of the series consists of this, taken from both Doctor Who and other sources.
-Notably, The Evil Doctor is portrayed by Stock Footage of Dr. Totenkopf from Sky Captain and the World of Tomorrow, who was himself portayed by Stock Footage of Laurence Olivier.
+- Stock Footage: The bulk of the story consists of this, taken from both Who and other sources.
+Notably, the Evil Doctor is portrayed by Stock Footage of Dr. Totenkopf from Sky Captain and the World of Tomorrow, who was himself portayed by stock footage of Laurence Olivier.